danisuesmith/new-project-phase-1/README.md

 Initial Idea: A book search where you can view based on genre. save or like books?
 Remove books you are not interested in?

+Features:
+*Drop down menu for subjects
+*Search for subject so user can be precise
+*Order by year?
+*Comment section

 ### Requirements

 - Have json server installed